wp-plugins/iterative-headlines/readme.txt

 Fixing support for older versions of PHP (any version greater than 5.2.4 should work now).

 = 1.5.0 =
 Updating all material for the recent release of the pro version.
 New functionality on basic version.
 Support for the new API.
+Updating API support to provide notices when things go wrong.